 A new paper describes a revolutionary scan of the human brain: the 100 micron resolution obtained is something never seen before.

 The result was obtained by a multidisciplinary team from Massachusetts General Hospital (MGH).
-The study, published in the journal Scientific Data, shows the highest resolution ever achieved in the scan of a human brain: the images are 1000 times more detailed than a normal magnetic resonance imaging.
+The study, published in the journal Scientific data, shows the highest resolution ever achieved in the scan of a human brain: the images are 1000 times more detailed than a normal magnetic resonance imaging.

-"This development can have a very wide range of educational and clinical applications that will increase our knowledge of the anatomy of the human brain," says Brian L. Edlow, first author of the paper and associate director of the MGH Neurotechnology Center.
+"This development can have a very broad range of educational and clinical applications that will increase our knowledge of the anatomy of the human brain," says Brian L. Edlow, first author of the paper and associate director of the MGH Neurotechnology Center.

 The team involved in the study

 The team that developed the research is a sort of all stars: it includes neurologists, neuroscientists, engineers, computer scientists and anatomists.
 The project also required many skills in the construction of the special machinery to perform these scans.
 The solution came with the creation of a special technological combination for MRI, based on a more capillary group of electrodes placed on the skull.

 The project has 3 main objectives and as many phases: